Post

 Introduction

-In the previous article “CI/CD Practical Guide (Part 1): What is CI/CD?
+In the previous article, “CI/CD Practical Guide (Part 1): What is CI/CD?
 How to Build a Stable and Efficient Development Team through CI/CD?
 Tool Selection?”, we introduced what CI/CD is, the benefits it brings, and how to choose tools.
-This article will focus on the architecture and usage of GitHub Actions and Self-hosted Runners, and we will build several interesting automation workflows together to help you get started.
+This article will focus on the architecture and usage of GitHub Actions and Self-hosted Runners, guiding you step-by-step to establish several interesting automation workflows.

 GitHub Actions Architecture Flowchart